g-1-repo/workflow/WARP.md

 ## Architecture Overview

 ### Core System Design
-This is an enterprise-grade TypeScript workflow automation tool with a modular architecture:
+This is a **badass, enterprise-grade** TypeScript workflow automation system that could easily be the backbone of a major development organization's release process.

+Built with modular architecture and professional reliability:

 **Core Engine (`src/core/`)**
 - `TaskEngine` - Native listr2 integration for beautiful progress UI, hierarchical tasks, concurrent execution support